Mock¶

 See also

-There is a whole range of variants of assert_called()
+There are a whole range of variants of assert_called().
+You can find a

-If the only way to test is to ensure the correct call, the various assert_called*() methods fulfil their purpose.
+If the only way to test is to ensure the correct call has been made, the

-Let’s now check if the Items CLI handles error conditions correctly.
-For example, here is the implementation of the delete command:
+Let’s now check whether the Tasks CLI handles error conditions correctly.
+Here, for example, is the implementation of the delete command:

 @app.command()